 When you receive a TRO, it’s very important that you:

-- Abide by the order; that is, do not violate it.
+- Abide by the TRO; that is, do not violate the restraining order.
 No matter how unfair or unjustified you feel that the order is, it is not in your best interest to try to work it out alone with the Petitioner.

 - Contact a skilled defense attorney to protect your legal rights.
 The negative consequences of a restraining order merit the presence of a qualified lawyer who is on your side.